principal investigator

 Thomas Morgan

-I completed my PhD in 2013 at the University of St Andrews working with Kevin Laland.
+I completed my PhD in 2013 at the University of St Andrews working with Kevin Lala.
 From 2014 to 2016, I worked as a postdoc with Tom Griffiths in the computational cognitive science lab at UC Berkeley.
 I joined the Institute of Human Origins at ASU in 2016.

 graduate students